-Elective Course Period Offerings: Period; 2 Semesters; 2 Credits DMACC Dual Credit: CIS 450 Recommended: Geometry, IED, or POE See pages 7-9 for Guidelines
+DMACC Dual Credit: CIS 450

+Recommended: Geometry, IED, or POE

 Open doors in any career with Computer Science!
 Students create apps for mobile devices, automate tasks in a variety of languages, find patterns in data, and interpret simulations.
 Students collaborate to create and present solutions that can improve people's lives.
 How will computing and connectivity transform your world?
 Students taking this course will have a final national exam for college credit in May.